baronmiguelez-19/CS595-IDS/KDD 99/README.md

 - **KDD_TestSet.mat:** matlab table that contains a test database created from the data not used from the 10% database.
 Obtained using "~/src/createKDDTrainTestDatasets.m"

 - **KDDTrain_ExtraColumns.mat:** matlab table that contains the data from the "KDD_TrainSet.mat" labeled and prepared to be trained with two extra columns for binary and multiclass classifiers.
-			    	 Obtained using '~/src/datasetStatistics.m'
+Obtained using ~/src/datasetStatistics.m.

 - **KDDTest_ExtraColumns.mat:** matlab table that contains the data from the "KDD_TestSet.mat" labeled and prepared to be used for prediction with two extra columns for binary and multiclass classifiers.
 Obtained using '~/src/datasetStatistics.m'.
 Used as testData in '~/src/evaluatePredictorsKDD.m'.

 ## Train and Predict

 ## Data
-- **dataAndModels_KDD.mat :** .
+- **dataAndModels_KDD.mat :** test data, trained data and all the classifiers obtained with MATLAB - Classification Learner prepared to be used for the KDD 99 dataset.

 - **trainClassifierXXXBin :** code exported from MATLAB - Classification Learner used to train the binary classifier specified in the file name.